 CashCourse is a free resource with tips and tools for managing your money.

 Broad topics covered include financial basics, paying for college and economic survival.
 Get started today and learn more about:

-The TG Learning Center is a free online resource that teaches students critical financial skills they need to succeed through brief, engaging lessons.
+The TG Learning Center is a free online resource that teaches students critical financial skills they need to succeed through short, engaging lessons.

-1. Register a New User account and log in.
+2. Register as a New User and log in.

 Complete the courses provided through TG Financial at your own pace.
 Lessons are 10-15 minutes long and interactive.
 Additional lesson topics are available under Course Catalog.
 See the FAQ section for more information and technical assistance.